 Jane Street will award a $5000 scholarship to each AMP participant to support their future educational opportunities.

-Summer days at AMP are rigorous and rewarding — full of interactive classes, game playing, and problem solving that is guided by excellent instructors and teaching assistants.
-Students receive attentive support through all courses with a student to teacher ratio of less than 4:1.
+Summer days at AMP are rigorous and rewarding — full of interactive classes, game playing, and problem solving that are guided by excellent instructors and teaching assistants.
+Students receive attentive support through all courses with a student-to-teacher ratio of less than 4:1.